Picture your new home for a week: a magnificent, fortified 16th Century tower located just 20 miles east of Edinburgh.

 Return to the castle to sip on a cocktail before indulging in another wonderful dinner.

 After breakfast, depart for a full day excursion to Edinburgh, Scotland’s capital city.
-Today you will explore the famous Royal Mile.

 Return to the castle for another relaxing evening and gourmet meal at the castle.